-- a.
-Pursuant to Section 47-1324(d), Idaho Code, any person violating any of the provisions of the placer and dredge mining act or the Act, these rules or violating any determination or order pursuant to these rules, is, a permit, or a related final order may be liable for a civil penalty of not less than equal to the cost of reclamation.
+a.
+Pursuant to Section 47-1324(d), Idaho Code, any person violating any of the provisions of the placer and dredge mining act or the Act, these rules or violating any determination or order pursuant to these rules, is a permit, or a related final order may be liable for a civil penalty of not less than equal to the cost of reclamation.
 An additional penalty of five hundred dollars (\$500) nor more than to two thousand five hundred dollars (\$2,500) may also be assessed for each day during which such a violation continues.
-Such penalty is recoverable in an action brought in the name of the state of Idaho by the attorney general. - b.
-Pursuant to Section 47-1324(ef), Idaho Code, any person who willfully or knowingly falsifies any records, plans, specifications, or other information required by the Board or willfully fails, neglects, or refuses to comply with any of the provisions of these rules, is guilty of a misdemeanor and will be punished by a fine of not less than one thousand dollars (\$1,000) or more than five thousand dollars (\$5,000) or imprisonment, not to exceed one (1) year, or both.
+Such penalty is recoverable in an action brought in the name of the state of Idaho by the attorney general.
+(3-18-22)()

+b.
+Pursuant to Section 47-1324(fd), Idaho Code, any person who willfully or knowingly falsifies any records, plans, specifications, or other information required by the Board or willfully fails, neglects, or refuses to comply with any of the provisions of these rules, is guilty of a misdemeanor and will be punished by a fine of not less than one thousand dollars (\$1,000) or more than five thousand dollars (\$5,000) or imprisonment, not to exceed one (1) year, or both.
+(3-18-22)( a.
+Process and procedures under these rules will be as summary and simple as may be possible.
-0705.
-Hearing Procedures.
-(3-18-22)

-- possible.
 The Director, Board, or any member thereof, or the hearing officer designated by the Director, has the power to subpoena witnesses and administer oaths.
 The District Court will enforce the attendance and testimony of witnesses and the production for examination of books, papers, and records.
 A stenographic record or other recording of the hearing will be made.
 Witnesses subpoenaed by the Director or the hearing officer will be allowed such fees and traveling expenses as are allowed in civil actions in the District Court, to be paid by the party in whose interest such witnesses are subpoenaed.
 The Board, Director, or hearing officer will make such inquiries and investigations as deemed relevant.
-Each hearing will be held at the county seat in the county where any of the lands involved in the hearing are situate, or in the County of Ada, as the Board or Director may designate.
-Hearings under Section 47-1318, Idaho Code, will he held as directed by Title 67, Chapter 52, Idaho Code. - b.
-A notice of hearing will be served by certified mail to the last known address of the Permittee or his agent at least twenty (20) days prior to the hearing.
-A certified return receipt signed by the Permittee or his agent constitutes service and time thereof.
-(3-18-22) - The cost of such hearing including, but not limited to, room rental, hearing officer fees, and transcript will may be assessed against the defaulting Permittee as allowed by Idaho Code 47-1318.
-The Director may designate a hearing officer to conduct any hearings and make findings of fact, conclusions of law, and decision on issues involving the administration of the act and these rules.
+Each hearing will be held at the county seat in the county where any of the lands involved in the hearing are situate, or in the County of Ada, as the Board or Director may designate Hearings under Section 47-1318, Idaho Code, will he held as directed by Title 67, Chapter 52, Idaho Code.
+(3-18-22)()